-In accordance with section 504 of the Rehabilitative Act of 1973 (PL 93-112) and following careful review of the 1979 report by a Special Advisory panel on Technical Standards of the Association of American Medical Colleges, and incorporating the guidelines of the Americans with Disabilities Act (ADA PL 101-336) enacted by Congress in 1990, the West Virginia University School of Medicine (WVUSoM) has adopted minimal technical standards for the assessment of all candidates to the School of Medicine.
-A candidate for the M.D. degree at the West Virginia University School of Medicine must be capable of acquiring and demonstrating all program objectives across the six core competencies, which include medical knowledge, patient care, interpersonal and communication skills, practice-based learning and improvement, professionalism, and systems-based practice.
-The M.D. degree is a broad undifferentiated degree attesting to general knowledge in medicine and the basic skills required for the practice of medicine.
+In accordance with section 504 of the Rehabilitation Act of 1973 (PL 93-112) and following careful review of the 1979 report by a Special Advisory panel on Technical Standards of the Association of American Medical Colleges, and incorporating the guidelines of the Americans with Disabilities Act (ADA PL 101-336) enacted by Congress in 1990, the West Virginia University School of Medicine (WVUSoM) has adopted minimal technical standards for the assessment of all candidates to the School of Medicine must be capable of acquiring and demonstrating all program objectives across the six core competencies, which include medical knowledge, patient care, interpersonal and communication skills, practice-based learning and improvement, professionalism, and systems-based practice with or without reasonable accommodation.

+The MD Degree is a broad undifferentiated degree attesting to general knowledge in medicine and the basic skills required for the practice of medicine.
 Candidates must have the knowledge and skills to function in a broad variety of clinical situations and to render a wide spectrum of patient care.
 Candidates who intend to practice only a narrow part of clinical medicine, or to pursue a non-clinical career, are still required to achieve competence across all six core competencies to earn an M.D. degree.
 Candidates must also demonstrate the highest ethical and moral behavior.
-Essential abilities and characteristics required for completion of the M.D. degree consist of minimum physical and cognitive abilities and sufficient mental and emotional stability to assure that candidates for admission, promotion, and graduation are able to complete the entire course of study and participate fully in all aspects of the medical education program.
+Essential abilities and characteristics required for completion of the M.D. degree consist of minimum physical and cognitive abilities and sufficient mental and emotional stability to assure that candidates for admission, promotion, and graduation are able to complete the entire course of study and participate fully in all aspects of the medical education program with or without reasonable accommodation.

 Although students learn and work under the supervision of the faculty, students interact with patients throughout their medical school education.
-Patient safety and wellbeing are therefore major factors in establishing requirements involving the physical, cognitive, and emotional abilities of candidates for admission, promotion, retention, and graduation.
+Patient safety and wellbeing are therefore major factors in establishing requirements involving the physical, cognitive, and emotional abilities of candidates for admission, promotion, retention and graduation.
 The abilities and characteristics are defined below as technical standards, which are requirements for admission, retention, promotion, and graduation.
-Candidates for the M.D. degree must have somatic sensation and the functional use of the senses of vision and hearing.
+Candidates for the M.D. degree must have somatic sensation and the functional use of the senses of vision and hearing, with or without reasonable accommodation or assistive technology.
 Candidates' diagnostic skills will also be lessened without the functional use of the senses of equilibrium, and smell.
-They must have sufficient exteroceptive senses such as touch, pain, and temperature.
-Sufficient proprioceptive sense (position, pressure, movement, stereognosis, and vibration) and sufficient motor function to permit them to carry out the activities described in the sections that follow must also be present.
+They must have sufficient exteroceptive senses such as touch, pain, and temperature with or without reasonable accommodation to permit them to carry out the activities described in the sections that follow must also be present with or without reasonable accommodation or assistive technology.
 They must be able to integrate all information, written and verbal, received by whatever sense(s) employed, and they must have the intellectual ability to learn, integrate, analyze, and synthesize data consistently, quickly, and accurately.